If you missed our ‘Pain: Do You Get It Ayrshire?’ event back in August, you can catch up below:

 Colin, how did you get convinced to come off the patches?
-I find that despite them not being effective cannot convince patients to come off them
+I find that despite them not being effective, I cannot convince patients to come off them

 I felt something had to be done either surgically or medication as I couldn’t continue the way things were going.
 My GP referred me back to the pain clinic which was under new management.
-It was here that I found help with Emma Mair and the pain management.
+It was here that I found help with Emma Mair and the pain management team.
 It was also the point I found out I was addicted to prescription medication.
-With the help the pain management team I started coming off opiods, that process took a full year.
-Once clear of opiates the team were able to help with a new prescription and I also had several rounds of Qutenza patches on my effected areas.”
+With the help of the pain management team I started coming off opioids, that process took a full year.
+Once clear of opiates the team were able to help with a new prescription and I also had several rounds of Qutenza patches on my effected areas.

 Does the biopsychosocial approach to pain management work for an acute, short-term flare of pain where there is likely a ‘harm’ that needs addressed?
 Or is this more so for managing persistent chronic pain?
 Can acute flares be managed without recourse to meds?

-Flare ups can occur for a variety of reasons and often it is a mix of what has been going on physically and emotionally even environmentally.
-That might be that we have increased activity due to a nice social occasion but it can negative mood, stress etc can impact on flare ups too.
+Flare ups can occur for a variety of reasons and often it is a mix of what has been going on physically and emotionally, even environmentally.
+It might be that we have increased activity due to a nice social occasion but it can also be negative mood, stress etc. that can impact on flare ups too.
 It is often not “harm” that has caused the increase in pain but there is more “hurt”.

-for Ruth/Colin, what did they find most useful to help them start the journey and then those tools
+For Ruth/Colin, what did you find most useful to help you start the journey and then use those tools?

-What parts of pain management programme worked the best for you Colin and Ruth?
+What parts of the pain management programme worked the best for you Colin and Ruth?

 Challenging thoughts, feelings and beliefs.
 Not just around pain but around basically my whole life and ways of living.
 Being aware that you don’t have to suffer through all the lesser enjoyable parts of life and then miss out on doing enjoyable things.
 This belief that if you need to miss work you can’t do something enjoyable to get back on track, basically self awareness and caring.
 Set back plans were and are crucial.
 This set of tools already in place if a flare up happens.
 A safety net of comfort or building back up.

-Psychological support after pmp worked greatly for me.
+Psychological support after the PMP worked greatly for me.
 Visualising my pain as a person, writing to it, talking to it, drawing the pain, and again challenging thoughts feelings and beliefs.

 At work knowing my right to have reasonable adjustments, flexible hours and ways of working.